thezelus/meowtrics/README.md

 ###Why not use an existing solution?###
 I will try this out for meow, this is more of a learning exercise to use [protobuf](https://github.com/golang/protobuf) in Go.
 If you want to extend this solution or if you have feature suggestions, you should fork this repository right meow.

-###Notes###
-- I like to create a config directory with the name same as the project under '$GOPATH/bin/config/', and this is set as the DefaultDeploymentPath for the config file ('$GOPATH/bin/config/meowtrics/' for this project).
-- Viper is configured to check first in the default deployment directory and then in the injected config path.